onlyati/olympus-hermes/docs/README.md

 - warn
 - error

+## Docker install

+Easiest way to install Hermes is using docker, pull the image by `docker pull onlyati/hermes` and based on [docker-compose](../hermes/docker/docker-compose.yaml) it can be started easily.

 ## Build and use Hermes on your own

 Hermes is only one binary file.
 It does not need extra library to run or installing additional CLI utilities.
 Hermes's binary is called `hermes`.